northeastern-rc/training-PCAdapt/README.md

 # training-PCAdapt
 training materials for the 2023 NEU Bootcamp

+No need to git clone the whole repo!
-Click here to view the html file: https://htmlpreview.github.io/?https://github.com/northeastern-rc/training-PCAdapt/blob/main/PCAdapt_2023.html
+Click here to view the html file for all the training materials you need: https://htmlpreview.github.io/?https://github.com/northeastern-rc/training-PCAdapt/blob/main/PCAdapt_2023.html